grassrootseconomics/cic-stack/apps/contract-migration/scripts/README.md

 If you did not change the docker-compose setup, your `eth_provider` the you need for the commands below will be `http://localhost:63545`.

-The keystore file is relative to the directory you found this README in.
+The keystore file used for transferring external opening balances tracker is relative to the directory you found this README in.
 Of course you can use a different wallet, but then you will have to provide it with tokens yourself (hint: `../reset.sh`)

 All external balance transactions are saved in raw wire format in `<datadir>/txs`, with transaction hash as file name.